 This paper is organized as follows.
-In Sec. \ref{Sec:Intro}, we introduce the theoretical model and the dynamical regime of the $\pi$-mode.
-In Sec. \ref{Sec:Fluctuations}, we analytically determine the early-time dynamics of this many-body system, including the instability chart of the primary instabilities.
+In Sec. \ref{Sec:Intro}, we introduce the theoretical model and the dynamical regime of the $\pi$-trapped state.
+In Sec. \ref{Sec:Fluctuations}, we analyze the early dynamics of this many-body system, focusing on the instability chart for the primary instabilities.
 In the following section~\ref{sec:numerical results}, we demonstrate numerically the existence of secondaries being present in this system and discuss their generation.
-We also relate to possible experimental realizations.
+Then, we also relate to possible experimental realizations in Sec.~\ref{sec:experimental details}.
 Finally, Sec.~\ref{Sec:Conclusions} concludes and gives an outlook.
-The appendices provide a brief review of the mean-field picture and information on the implementation of the numerical classical-statistical simulations.
+The appendices provide a brief review of dynamical instabilities, the mean-field picture, and information on the implementation of the numerical classical-statistical simulations.